 4. Keep Your Network Active

-Having a network of good professional relationships is good for referrals, but also serves as a pool of resources.
+Having a network of good professional relationships is good for referrals.
+It also serves as a pool of resources.

 Don’t own a studio but need one for a shoot?
-Perhaps you know a photographer who has his own studio and can rent it to you by the day.
+Maybe you know a commercial photographer who has his own studio and can rent it to you by the day.

 Have a fashion shoot coming up and need help?
-Perhaps you know a stylist or a make-up artist that can come in and create the look the client needs.
+Maybe you know a stylist or a make-up artist that can come in and create the look the client needs.

-Even knowing people with connections to different locations throughout your town can be helpful when a certain spot works as the perfect backdrop for your client’s vision.
+Even knowing people with connections to different locations throughout your town can be helpful.
+When a certain spot works as the perfect backdrop for your client’s vision, you can ask them.

-Commercial photography can seem out of reach when you think of it as only large complicated shoots for international corporations launching ad campaigns.
+Commercial photography can seem out of reach.
+That’s only if you think of it as large complicated shoots for international corporations launching ad campaigns.

 When taking a closer look, though, there are lots of needs, big and small, that fall under the umbrella of commercial photography.

 One way to get started is to begin with small jobs.
 As you grow more comfortable with the process, you can then build on them and do larger requests.

 Whether big or small, though, let your imagination run wild with possibilities for your commercial clients!